Wall Street coasts toward the finish of its best week in the last 5

 Expectations for a cut have built as recent reports suggested the U.S. job market could be hitting the precise balance that Wall Street has been betting on: slowing enough to convince the Fed that it needs help, but not so weak that it will mean a recession, all while inflation doesn't take off.

 A lot is riding on whether that bet proves correct.
-Stocks have already soared on it, and if the Fed ends up cutting fewer times this year than the three that traders expect, the market could retreat in disappointment.
+Stocks have already soared on it, and if the Fed ends up cutting fewer times than the three that traders expect this year, the market could retreat in disappointment.
 That’s even if everything else goes right and the economy does not fall into a recession and President Donald Trump’s tariffs don’t send inflation much higher.

+Investors, “and I think the Fed, are convinced that we are not on the verge of a surge in inflation,” according to Scott Wren, senior global market strategist at Wells Fargo Investment Institute.

+A survey from the University of Michigan on Thursday also suggested expectations for inflation may not be worsening among U.S. consumers.
+Preliminary data suggested they’re bracing for inflation of 4.8% in the upcoming year, the same as they were a month earlier.

 In the meantime, Wall Street continues to drift around its record heights.